 If for some reason a person does get into contact with a poisonous flower or plant or accidentally ingests one or the other, the first step should be to seek immediate medical help.
 In order to try to avoid contact, one should familiarize themselves with local plants that are poisonous.
 Below is a guide that helps to educate about different poisonous plants, for humans and animals, and possible prevention steps and treatments.

-Poisonous plants can be found everywhere in the U.S., as well as all over the world and not all florists might know all of them.
+Poisonous flowers and plants can be found everywhere in the U.S., as well as all over the world and not all florists might know all of them.
 Some of the most common poisonous plants are poison ivy, poison oak and poison sumac.
 People most often come into contact with and interact with poisonous plant when out in nature, either hiking or just taking a walk on a weekend afternoon.
 Children especially are vulnerable to coming into contact with poisonous plants because of how inquisitive they are by nature and how curious they are to touch almost everything.
 For this reason, it is especially necessary to educate children or at least to watch them quite closely when they are in a situation where they can come into contact with poisonous plants and flowers.

 - Poison Ivy: This website from Virginia Tech works as a resource on how to identify poison ivy.
 It includes numerous pictures to help visitors identify this plant.